wacncontent/CustomizeTool/output/articles/virtual-machines/virtual-machines-manage-vms-powershell.md

 <properties
-   pageTitle="Manage your virtual machines by using Azure PowerShell | Microsoft Azure" description="Learn commands that you can use to automate tasks in managing your virtual machines." services="virtual-machines" documentationCenter="windows"
+   pageTitle="Manage your virtual machines by using Azure PowerShell | Windows Azure" description="Learn commands that you can use to automate tasks in managing your virtual machines." services="virtual-machines" documentationCenter="windows"